-and the District of Columbia, introduced S. 1045, the Federal Workforce Performance Appraisal and Management Improvement Act of 2007.
-(He introduced similar legislation, S. 3492, in the 109th Congress.)
+legislation, S. 3492, in the 109th Congress.)
 It was referred to the Senate Committee on Homeland Security and Governmental Affairs.
-No further action on the bill has occurred.
-Among other provisions, the bill would require agencies to establish one or more performance appraisal systems having at least three summary rating levels - unacceptable, fully successful, and above fully successful; make it mandatory that managers and supervisors receive training in performance management; and require agencies to establish comprehensive management successful require an employee to receive a summary performance rating of at least fully successful to receive a within-grade increase, an annual pay adjustment, a locality pay adjustment, a special rate, or a prevailing rate (blue-collar) adjustment.
-Agencies would be required to provide employees with annual performance evaluations in writing.
+No further action on the bill occurred.
+Among other provisions, the bill would have required agencies to establish one or more performance appraisal systems having at least three summary rating levels-unacceptable, fully successful, and above fully successful; made it mandatory that managers and supervisors receive training in performance management; and required agencies to establish comprehensive management succession programs providing training to develop employees to become managers.
+S. 1045 also would have required an employee to receive a summary performance rating of at least fully successful to receive a within-grade increase, an annual pay adjustment, a locality pay adjustment, a special rate, or a prevailing rate (blue-collar) adjustment.
+Agencies would have been required to provide employees with annual performance evaluations in writing.

-Basic Pay Limitation for Senior-Level (SL) and Scientific or Professional (ST) Positions.
+Basic Pay Limitation for Senior-Level (SL) and Scientific or Professional (ST) Positions

 Senator Voinovich also introduced S. 1046, the Senior Professional Performance Act of 2008, on March 29, 2007.
-(In the 109th Congress, similar provisions were included in S. 3492 at Section 6.)
+(In the 109th Congress, similar provisions were included in S, 3492 at Section 6.)
 In his statement upon introducing the bills, Senator Voinovich stated that "employees should receive annually a rigorous evaluation" with pay determined "by the productivity, effectiveness, and the contributions of an employee."
 He stated that the amendments proposed in S. 1046 would keep SL and ST employees "on equal footing" with members of the Senior Executive Service in terms of pay and performance management.
 The bill was referred to the Senate Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia of the Committee on Homeland Security and Governmental Affairs.
 It was marked up and ordered reported without amendment by the full committee on June 13, 2007.
 The committee reported S. 1046, without amendment, on April 22, 2008 (S.Rept.
 110-328).
 During Senate consideration of the bill, a substitute amendment offered by Senator Voinovich was agreed to and the Senate passed S. 1046 by unanimous consent on July 11, 2008.
 The bill as passed by the Senate was referred to the House Committee on Oversight and Government Reform on July 14, 2008.
-The Congressional Budget Office estimated that implementation of S. 1046 would cost "roughly \$7 million between 2008 and 2012."
-The House of Representatives passed S. 1046 under suspension of the rules on a 419 to 0 (Roll No. 659) vote on September 26, 2008.
+The Congressional Budget Office estimated that implementation of S. 1046 would cost "roughly \$7 million between 2008 and 2012."53 The House of Representatives passed S. 1046 under suspension of the rules on a 419 to 0 (Roll No. 659) vote on September 26, 2008.
 During the House debate, Representative Christopher Shays stated that "the purpose of the bill is to align the pay system for ...
-[SL's and ST's]
+[SL's and ST's] with that of the Senior Executive Service Members."54 President Bush signed the bill on October 8, 2008, and it became P.L.
+110-372.55